-Intermittent dry fasting: A fasting which can be either a 16/8 or 20/4 intermittent fasting where the eating window is usually 8 or 4 hours.
+Intermittent dry fasting: A fasting routine that can be either a 16/8 or 20/4 intermittent fasting where the eating window is usually 8 or 4 hours.

-Prolonged dry fasting: You are said to go on protracted dry fasting if you go without any food or water for 24 hours or more.
+Prolonged dry fasting: When you go without any food or water for 24 hours or more.

 Fasting for more than 24 to 48 hours is not advisable, and a lack of water for a prolonged period can be harmful.